MattMinke/Guardian/README.md

-# Guard
+# Guardian
-Guard is a .net library for validating method preconditions.
+Guardian is a .net library for validating method preconditions.
 Preconditions specify state when a method is invoked.
 They are generally used to specify valid parameter values.